theovoss/BoggleSolver/README.md

 # Current Install Process
 Boggle is now command line functional.
 To install, run 'python setup.py install'.

+Once you do this, my app at: https://github.com/theovoss/Kivy_boggle will run with `python boggle.py`

 # Game Play
 To play a game, run 'bogglesolver -p'.
 This will auto-generate a board, display it, and then wait for user input.
 When you press 'enter', it will display all the valid words for that board.